Early Reading & Phonics

 At Goat Lees Primary School, we encourage a love of books and reading.
 We provide the children with many daily opportunities to enjoy and share books with others.
 Each classroom, alongside our well stocked library, has an inviting reading area with a wide range of reading materials to support all reading abilities.

-Other reading opportunities throughout the day occur through a wide range of activities such as our reading lessons focusing on a text (fiction or non-fiction), story time when books are shared and enjoyed, opportunities to listen to books in class listening areas, text linked to cross-curricular work and the use of our reading shed which is set up and monitored by our reading ambassadors for those who want to share a book at break times and lunchtimes.
+Other reading opportunities throughout the day occur through a wide range of activities such as our reading lessons focusing on a text (fiction or non-fiction), story time when books are shared and enjoyed, text linked to cross-curricular work and the use of our reading shed which is set up and monitored by our reading ambassadors for those who want to share a book at break times and lunchtimes.

 Intent: